bSantos96/PollService/README.md

 4. Open the Microservice.Poll.sln on Visual Studio, build and run.
 5. Now, you should be able to use the microservice.

-Feel free to contact me via email 😉
+Feel free to contact me via [LinkedIn](https://www.linkedin.com/in/bruno-santos-1b5699182/) 😉